pbkhrv/jason-tree/README.md

 It is an exploration of an idea.
 Not all of the features described in this README have been implemented yet.

 Conceptually, all of the data stored in JasonTree is represented as one large JSON document called a 'tree'.
-It can contain arbitrary objects, arrays and values (the use of those terms is consistent with the [http://json.org](JSON spec)).
+It can contain arbitrary objects, arrays and values (the use of those terms is consistent with the [JSON spec](http://json.org)).
 Different parts of the tree can be accessed using 'paths' that look like file system paths.

 Let's jump right in and see what JasonTree can do.